Pibgorn (webcomic): Discontinuation from Comics.com

 There.
 That is the main thing I wanted to say.
 Comics.com, however, will, as they have announced, no longer be the source.
 Nothing dramatic happened, really.
-I simply came to feel that the editorial needs of comics.com and those of “Pibgorn” were becoming more and more divergent and incompatible.
-For this reason I asked to be released from my contract with United Media in order to secure a new online home for “Pibgorn.”
-United Media most graciously, and reluctantly, agreed.
+I simply came to feel that the editorial needs of comics.com and those of Pibgorn were becoming more and more divergent and incompatible.
+For this reason I asked to be released from my contract with United Media in order to secure a new online home for Pibgorn.
+United Media, most graciously, and reluctantly, agreed.
 In short order I hope to get Pib back up and flying.

-Meanwhile, you have seen the most current installments of '"Pibgorn."
+Meanwhile, you have seen the most current installments of Pibgorn.
 Hold that thought.
-We’ll be back.
+We'll be back.

 All best wishes, and thanks so very much for writing.

-After the move to GoComics.com, the content became more risque, including nudity and implied sexual content.
-For example, in the August 22, 2008 strip, Geoff is seen walking down the street, nude, with his bare buttocks on display.
+After the move to GoComics.com, the content became more risqué, including nudity and implied sexual content.
+For example, in the August 22, 2008, strip, Geoff is seen walking down the street, nude, with his bare buttocks on display.

 Return of Pibgorn

 Pibgorn returned to the Web on May 14, 2007, at gocomics.com, owned by Universal Press Syndicate.
 Continuing in its three-per-week format, the interrupted story arc was presented from the start so as not to confuse new readers.

-In late 2015 Pibgorn switched to presenting an older series of WAHOO TERMINAL comics, which continued through September, 2016.
+In late 2015 Pibgorn switched to presenting an older series of WAHOO TERMINAL comics, which continued through September 2016.
 Afterwards, Pibgorn returned to its earlier story arc, but on an intermittent basis while presenting some experimental styles.